-- Policy ENV (1) requires the Council to take into consideration 'The effect upon the character of the area or the amenity of adjoining occupiers.' - The Officer report relating to the original application for change of use from A1 (shops) to A3 (restaurants and cafes) included a condition that the opening hours be restricted to 09.00 to 17.00 Monday to Saturday and closed on Sunday.
-The reason for this was 'In the interests of residential amenity having regard to Policy ENV1 of the Selby District Local Plan. - There has been no material change to this policy and since the condition was put in place there has been a further intensification of amenity issues with approximately 20 additional residential properties either having been built or which are under construction within 100 meters of the Little Coffee House. - In additional, an alcohol licence was granted in 2019 which was not in place when the restriction on opening hours was put in place. - There are no hospitality / service premises in this area of Brook Street with extended opening hours.
-It is a quiet residential street on an evening and on a Sunday meaning that the additional noise and disturbance from the extended hours would have a significant negative impact on the residential amenity of the area. - There are four flats and one house directly adjoining the premise.
+- When the premises were first granted a change of use from retail to café / restaurant in 2013 the Officers report at the time stated that Policy ENV (1) and SEL/8 should be given significant weight. - Policy ENV (1) requires the Council to take into consideration 'The effect upon the character of the area or the amenity of adjoining occupiers'. - The Officer report relating to the original application for change of use from A1 (shops) to A3 (restaurants and cafes) included a condition that the opening hours be restricted to 09.00 to 17.00 Monday to Saturday and closed on Sunday.
+The reason for this was 'In the interests of residential amenity having regard to Policy ENV1 of the Selby District Local Plan. - There has been no material change to this policy and since the condition was put in place there has been a further intensification of amenity issues with approximately 20 additional residential properties either having been built or which are under construction within 100 meters of the Little Coffee House. - With specific regard to the first floor room which is directly adjacent to my living room, the Officers report relating to the conditions imposed here states '... one of the core principles of the NPPF is to always seek to ensure a good standard of amenity for all existing and future occupants of land and buildings is achieved.
+The proposed opening hours to the upstairs café room are a reduction of the opening hours for the current downstairs premises and this can be conditioned in order to protect the amenity of the neighbouring residents.'
+The permitted opening hours for the first floor space are currently 11am to 3pm Monday to Saturday excluding bank holidays.
+In no way can removing the condition requiring the premises to close on a Sunday be seen to be protecting the amenity of the neighbouring residents.
+Allowing the premises to trade seven days a week gives no respite to neighbouring properties. - In additional, an alcohol licence was granted in 2019 which was not in place when the restriction on opening hours was put in place. - There are no hospitality / service premises in this area of Brook Street with extended opening hours and I am not aware of anything similar to this anywhere in the district.
+Brook Street is a quiet residential street on an evening and on a Sunday.
+The additional noise and disturbance from the proposed extended hours would be amplified and have a significant negative impact on the residential amenity of the area, and also set a dangerous precedent for other commercial premises in residential areas both in Selby and the rest of the district. - There are four flats and one house directly adjoining the premise.
 The flat at 8a Brook Street shares the same front entrance as the Little Coffee House and its living areas are directly above the kitchen / serving area.
 Any additional opening hours would have a significant impact on this property as well at those adjoining and in the surrounding area.